republican-creole

 If by pressing ENTER you don't get into enable/privilege mode and you don't know the password, then you need to do password recovery.
 There's a FAQ in this forum on how to do it.

-This means you are in enable/privilege mode.
-When you are in privilege mode, you can check the router configuration.
+When you see the # prompt, this means you are in enable/privilege mode.
+Being in privilege mode, you can check the router configuration.
 To do so, issue following command:

 Keep in mind that the output you are about to see might not exactly match to the following.
 The output basically varies; it highly depends on your router models and features activated or used.
 However in general, it should look something like this.